SnowyMouse/invader/README.md

                                (for GiB), or specify in hexadecimal the number of bytes (e.g. 0x1000).
   -w --with-index <file>       Use an index file for the tags, ensuring the
-                               map's tags are ordered in the same way.g the map's tags are ordered in the same way.
+                               map's tags are ordered in the same way.
 ```